mario-digital/Saga_FE_CoinGecko/CORS-SOLUTIONS.md

 The app includes several mitigations:

-- Automatic retry on CORS errors
+- **Fetch Layer**: Automatic retry once with 1-second delay when CORS error detected
+- **UI Layer**: 45-second countdown timer before auto-retry
-- Clear error messages with guidance
+- **Error Messages**: Clear "Connection Issue" message with guidance
-- Auto-retry with countdown timer
-- Suggestion to refresh the page if issues persist
+- **Browser Extension Check**: Suggests checking ad blockers/privacy extensions
+- **Fallback Options**: Manual retry button and "Go Back" navigation

 ## Testing CORS Handling

 To test the CORS error handling:

-1. Block api.coingecko.com in your browser's developer tools
+1. Block api.coingecko.com in your browser's developer tools (Network tab)
 2. Or use a browser extension to block the domain
-3. You should see the "Connection Issue" error with auto-retry countdown
+3. You should see the "Connection Issue" error with 45-second auto-retry countdown
+4. The fetch layer will have already attempted one retry before showing the error

+## Technical Details

+### Error Detection

+The app detects CORS errors by checking for:

+- `TypeError: Failed to fetch`
+- `TypeError: Load failed`
+- `Network request failed`
+- Any network error with no HTTP status code

+### Retry Strategy

+1. **Fetch Layer**: 1 retry after 1 second delay (automatic, invisible to user)
+2. **UI Layer**: If still failing, shows error with 45-second countdown before retry
+3. **Manual Option**: User can click "Retry" button at any time